Ed Edmondson (politician)

 Edmond Augustus Edmondson (April 7, 1919 – December 8, 1990) was an American World War II veteran, lawyer, and politician from Oklahoma.
+A member of the Democratic Party, he served ten terms in the U.S. House of Representatives, representing Oklahoma's 2nd congressional district from 1953 to 1973.

-He served 10 terms in the U.S. House of Representatives from 1953 to 1973.
+Edmondson served 10 terms in the U.S. House of Representatives from 1953 to 1973.
 He was defeated in U.S. Senate elections in Oklahoma three times in 1972, 1974, and 1978.

-Early life
+Early life and education

-He was born and raised in Muskogee, Oklahoma, where he attended public school before going on to attend Muskogee Junior College.
-Following graduation from the University of Oklahoma in 1940, he joined the Federal Bureau of Investigation, serving as a special agent until 1943.
+Edmondson was born and raised in Muskogee, Oklahoma, where he attended public school before going on to attend Muskogee Junior College.
+His brother, J. Howard Edmondson, also became a politician, and was elected Governor of Oklahoma and as a member of the U.S. Senate.

+He attended the University of Oklahoma, where he was a member of the Phi Gamma Delta, graduating in 1940.
+After graduating, he joined the Federal Bureau of Investigation (FBI), serving as a special agent until 1943.

 From 1943 to 1946, he served in the United States Navy and continued in the reserves until 1970.
 He earned a law degree from Georgetown University Law Center in 1947.

-Political career
+U.S. House of Representatives

+Edmondson served in the U.S. House of Representatives from 1953 to 1973, representing the state's 2nd congressional district.
+Edmondson did not sign the 1956 Southern Manifesto.
+He voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968.
+Additionally, he voted in favor of the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

+He sponsored a bill which authorized the return of the building which housed the Five Civilized Tribes Museum to the city government of Muskogee, Oklahoma.